 Protect your Eyes from the Sun

 Most people know the sun can damage our eyes but not all of us own a good, effective pair of sunglasses.
 Buy yourself a good pair with advice from your optometrist to ensure the sun’s ultraviolet rays do not damage your eyesight.

 Smoking damages your eyes as well as your lungs, heart, arteries and all the rest of it.
 The smoke weakens the integrity of your eyes and, as such, makes your eyes more prone to disease.

 Rest your Eyes

-An easy way to care for your eyes is rest.
-Too much time spent looking at LCD screens or doing close work places considerable strain on your eyes.
+An easy way to care for your eyes is the rest.
+Too much time spent looking at LCD screens or doing close workplaces considerable strain on your eyes.
 Try and take breaks to give your eyes time to recover.

 Interested in Vision Correction Treatment?